Solve ‘Oversized’ OST File issues in Outlook using Manual Tricks

 • Save crucial and large-sized OST file attachments on your system

-• Ensure that the Deleted Items folder in the OST mailbox is cleared
+• Ensure the clearing of the Deleted Items folder in the OST mailbox is cleared

-• Rename your OST file from the default location and let it be generated again.
+• Rename your OST file from the default location and let it be generated once again.

 1. In Outlook, go to the File menu, select Options, then click Add-Ins.select Add-Ins in File menu